Nicholas Chamberlain

 Nicholas Alan "Nick" Chamberlain (born 25 November 1963) is a British Anglican bishop.
 On 19 November 2015, he became the suffragan Bishop of Grantham in the Diocese of Lincoln.
 He had previously been vicar of the parish of St George and St Hilda, Jesmond, in the Diocese of Newcastle since 2006.
-Chamberlain was the first bishop in the Church of England to come out as gay on 2 September 2016.
+Chamberlain is the first openly gay bishop in the Church of England.

 Early life and education

 Chamberlain was born in Staines and educated at Christleton High School.
 He then studied English and American Literature at St Chad's College, Durham, and graduated with a Bachelor of Arts (BA) degree in 1985.

 In 1988, Chamberlain entered Edinburgh Theological College, an Anglican theological college, to train for ordination.
 During this time he also studied theology at New College, Edinburgh (graduating with a Bachelor of Divinity (BD) degree in 1991) and undertook postgraduate research in American Literature at St Chad's College (completing his Doctor of Philosophy (PhD) degree in 1991).